jqueuniet/netbox-go/apiv4_1/docs/BriefModule.md

 ### NewBriefModule

-`func NewBriefModule(id int32, url string, display string, device BriefDevice, moduleBay NestedModuleBay, ) *BriefModule`
+`func NewBriefModule(id int32, url string, device BriefDevice, moduleBay NestedModuleBay, ) *BriefModule`

 NewBriefModule instantiates a new BriefModule object This constructor will assign default values to properties that have it defined,